ALievre/5ISS_Portfolio/src/data/tabs/communication.md

     <details style="text-indent: 2%;">
         <summary style="color: #9599a0">From 3G to 5G</summary>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             For this course, we had to present a topic about 5G in teams of two.
 With my partner, we chose “5G and smart cities”.
 We found a lot of information online, but the main challenge was to select the right data.
-We also did not know how technical the presentation had to be.
+We also did not know how technical the presentation had to be.<br>
+            You can see my presentation here:
+            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/3Gto5G_slides.pdf">5G and Smart Cities Presentation</a>
         </p>
     </details>
     <br>